JorgeHohhe/GeometryDashAI/README.md

 # Instructions

-You can run MainGD.py with NEATconfig.txt in same folder and watch an AI start training itself to play the game.
+You can run 'MainGD.py' with 'NEATconfig.txt' and 'images' in same folder and watch an AI start training itself to play the game.

 # Videos and Progression